DavHau/nix-portable/README.md

 bwrap is preferred over proot and existing installations are preferred over the nix-portable included binaries. nix-portable will try to figure out which runtime is best for your system.
-In case the automatically selected runtime doesn't work, use the follwing environment variables to specify the runtime, but pleaae also open an issue, so we can improve the automatic selection.
+In case the automatically selected runtime doesn't work, use the follwing environment variables to specify the runtime, but please also open an issue, so we can improve the automatic selection.

 ### Environmant Variables
 The following environment variables are optional and can be used to override the default behaviour of nix-portable